-But doesn’t mean SR+ battery is totally useless, you just need a bit more planning ahead into your trips.
+But that doesn’t mean the SR+ battery is totally useless, you just need a bit more planning ahead for your trips.

 So there you have it – a list of tips on how to extend the range and efficiency on your Tesla.

 A car is a huge investment and Teslas don’t come cheap.
 These tips can come in handy to take care of your Tesla and help achieve better efficiency.